torgge/spring-angularjs-datapar/AngularJS/README.md

 (*) Deixei os nomes dos componentes angular em ingles para identifica-los.
 Assim, onde se ler: Um Constant, entende-se que se refere a um componente do tipo constante.

 # Constant
 Um constant pode ser injeto em qualquer parte.
-Uma constante não pode ser interceptada por um Decorator, siguinifica que o valor de uma constante **nunca deveria ser alterado** (entretanto ainda é possível, programaticamente, no angular 1.x).
+Uma constante não pode ser interceptada por um Decorator, significa que o valor de uma constante **nunca deveria ser alterado** (entretanto ainda é possível, programaticamente, no angular 1.x).

 A constant can be injected everywhere.
 A constant can not be intercepted by a decorator, that means that the value of a constant **should never be changed** (though it is still possible to change it programmatically in Angular 1.x).